IanMulvany/DLCS-IIIF-test/README.md

 The DLCS portal page for an image generates a manifest for that image, so for example for the following image ....

-I've had hardly any time to look into this API, but Wellcome with digirati have built the universal viewer that can consume
+I've had hardly any time to look into this API, but Wellcome with [Digirati](http://digirati.com) have built the universal viewer that can consume

 From the portal I can browse the images that I have uploaded into the DLCS.
 For example one image is available at [https://portal.dlcs.io/Image.aspx?id=9/1/6dbd6a99-9837-4252-a37f-0367c6fbbe25](), which gives me the portal view to that image.
 The portal provides a link to a IIIF manifest file, just for that image.
 In this case the manifest is available from [http://dlcs.io/iiif-manifest/elife/neuroscience/6dbd6a99-9837-4252-a37f-0367c6fbbe25]().
 That manifest can be plugged in to an instance of the Universal viewer, and the DLCS portal provides a handy link for doing this.
 You can now view the deep zoom universal view on this image at [http://universalviewer.io/?manifest=http%3A%2F%2Fdlcs.io%2Fiiif-manifest%2Felife%2Fneuroscience%2F6dbd6a99-9837-4252-a37f-0367c6fbbe25#?c=0&m=0&s=0&cv=0&z=-0.7756%2C-0.205%2C2.1109%2C1.392]().
 I also quite like the non-full screen view of the universal viewer, and you can plug in your own manifest files, or browse some examples, at [http://universalviewer.io/examples/]().

 # Named queries

 # Summary of impressions of the DLCS and IIIF